javidalpe/gramatica/README.md

-# gramatica
+# Introduction
-Grammarly Extension for Spanish
+This a Google Chrome extension experiment.
+It's the Grammarly extension for spanish languaje.